 The Centers for Medicare & Medicaid Services (or CMS) annually updates Medicare SNF prospective payment system rates and other policies.
-On July 29, 2011, CMS issued its final update to its annual update to SNF rates for fiscal year 2012, which begins on October 1, 2011.
+On July 29, 2011, CMS issued its final update to its annual update to SNF rates for fiscal year 2012, which began on October 1, 2011.
 Under the final rule, SNF rates will be reduced by 11.1%, or \$3.87 billion, compared to fiscal year 2011 levels.
-CMS has stated that the rate reduction is due to the need to recalibrate SNF PPS rates to correct what CMS characterizes as an "unexpected spike" in payments in fiscal year 2011, when CMS implemented the Resource Utilization Groups, version four (RUG-IV) patient classification system.
+CMS has stated that the rate reduction is due to the need to recalibrate SNF PPS rates to correct what CMS characterizes as an "unintended spike" in payments in fiscal year 2011, when CMS implemented the Resource Utilization Groups, version four (RUG-IV) patient classification system.
 Although CMS intended implementation of RUG-IV to be budget-neutral, CMS has taken the position that claims under the updated system show a significant increase in Medicare expenditures, in part because the proportion of patients grouped in the highest-paying RUG therapy categories greatly exceeded CMS expectations.
 CMS is applying a 12.6% recalibration reduction, which is partially offset by a 1.7% standard rate update (which represents a 2.7% market basket update reduced by a 1.0% percentage point "multifactor productivity adjustment" mandated by the Affordable Care Act).
 There can be no assurance that this rule or any future reductions in Medicare SNF payment rates could not have an adverse effect on the financial condition of our borrowers and lessees which could, in turn, adversely impact the timing or level of their payments to us.

 In March 2010, the President signed into law the Affordable Care Act.
 This law is designed to expand access to affordable health insurance, contain health care costs, and institute a variety of health policy reforms.
 The provisions of the sweeping law may affect us directly, as well as impact our lessees and borrowers.
 While certain provisions, such as expanding the insured population, may positively impact the revenues of our lessees and borrowers, other provisions, particularly those intended to reduce federal health care spending, could have a negative impact on our lessees and borrowers.
-Among other things, the Affordable Care Act: reduces Medicare skilled nursing facility reimbursement by a so-called "productivity adjustment" based on economy-wide productivity gains beginning in fiscal year 2012 as noted above; requires the development of a value-based purchasing program for Medicare skilled nursing facility services; establishes a national voluntary pilot program to bundle Medicare payments for hospital and post-acute services that could lead to changes in the delivery of post-acute services; and provides incentives to state Medicaid programs to promote community-based care as an alternative to institutional long-term care services.
-The Affordable Care Act also includes provisions intended to expand public disclosure about nursing home ownership and operations, institute mandatory compliance and quality assurance programs, increase penalties for noncompliance, and expand fraud and abuse enforcement and penalty provisions that could impact our operators.
-In addition, the Affordable Care Act impacts both us and our lessees and borrowers as employers, including new requirements related to the health insurance we offer to our respective employees.
-Many aspects of the Affordable Care Act are being implemented through new regulations and subregulatory guidance.
+Among other things, the Affordable Care Act: reduces Medicare SNF reimbursement by a so-called "productivity adjustment" based on economy-wide productivity gains beginning in fiscal year 2012 as noted above; requires the development of a value-based purchasing program for Medicare SNF services; establishes a national voluntary pilot program to bundle Medicare payments for hospital and post-acute services that could lead to changes in the delivery of post-acute services; and provides incentives to state Medicaid programs to promote community-based care as an alternative to institutional long-term care services.
+The Affordable Care Act also includes provisions intended to expand fraud and abuse enforcement and penalty provisions that could impact our operators.
+In addition, the Affordable Care Act also includes provisions of the store sees and borrowers as employers, including new regulatory guidance.
 We cannot predict at this time what effect, if any, the various provisions of the Affordable Care Act will have on our lessees and borrowers or our business.
 There can be no assurances, however, that the Affordable Care Act will not adversely impact the operations, cash flows or financial condition of our lessees and borrowers, which subsequently could materially adversely impact our revenue and operations.